 Just prior to her death, Wilkinson and her family were informed by a local hospital that an x-ray taken three years earlier had actually revealed a suspicious lump of material in Wilkinson’s lung.
 The hospital identified the lump as suspicious, but neglected to tell anyone about it.
 By the time the information was revealed, the two-and-a-half year statute of limitations for improper cancer diagnosis had elapsed.

 In June 2017, the state legislature finally prepared a bill to extend the statute of limitations for improper cancer diagnosis, but the governor stalled the process because he felt there needed to be one change.
-The governor wanted to apply the amended law to new cases only and protect any improper diagnosis that had occurred prior to June 2017.
+The governor wanted to apply the amended law to new cases and protect any improper diagnosis prior to June 2017.
 With that amendment in place, the bill passed and was put into law on January 31, 2018.

 Lavern’s Law might cause doctors and patients some inconvenience with increased testing to rule out cancer when the possibility of cancer exists.
 But that kind of testing is exactly what could reveal a cancerous tumor years earlier, and those years could help to save thousands of lives because of advances in cancer treatment.
 Lavern Wilkinson not only helped cancer patients to fight for their rights when they are misdiagnosed, but she also forced the health care system of an entire state to make sure they get every diagnosis right before moving on to treatment.